ypriverol/github-paper/document/Supplementary-Note.md

+---
-#Ten Simple Rules for taking advantage of GitHub: Supplementary Note
+title: "Ten Simple Rules for taking advantage of GitHub: Supplementary Note"
+---

-## Section 1: Git Large File System (LFS)
+# Section 1: Git Large File System (LFS)

 GitHub supports all kind of files independently of their extension, type or content.
 If the file in your repository is bigger than 50 Mb,